 - I took a prerequisite and earned a P. Can I declare?

-No, you must take all major prerequisites for a letter grade and earn at least a C in Math 53, Math 54, and Stat 20 / Data C8 before you can declare and meet the minimum 3.2 math prerequisite GPA.
+No, you must take all major prerequisites for a letter grade and earn at least a C in Math 53, Math 54, and Stat 20 / Data C8 before you can declare and meet the minimum 2.0 prerequisite GPA.
 To calculate the GPA, a letter grade is required.
-You will need to repeat the course or see the Head Undergraduate Faculty Advisor about alternatives, such as taking an upper division math course.
+You will need to repeat the course or see the Head Undergraduate Faculty Advisor about alternatives.
 These kinds of exceptions are considered on an individual basis by the Head Undergraduate Faculty Advisor and are rare.

-Due to the extenuating circumstances of Spring 2020, Fall 2020, Spring 2021, and Summer 2021 please see Response to P/NP Default Grading Option For Spring 2020 or FA20 and SP21 Grading Policy for the Statistics Major, and the FA22 Grading Policy for the Statistics Department which outline exceptions to the letter grade requirement.
+Due to the extenuating circumstances of Spring 2020, Fall 2020, Spring 2021, Summer 2021 and more recently Fall 2022, please see Response to P/NP Default Grading Option For Spring 2020, FA20 and SP21 Grading Policy for the Statistics Major, and the FA22 Grading Policy for the Statistics Department which outline exceptions to the letter grade requirement.
 The FA20 and SP21 grading policy is applicable to Summer 2021 as well.

 - I received a C- in Math 53, Math 54, or Stat 20 / Data C8.
 Can I declare?

-No, you must earn at least a C in Math 53, Math 54, and Stat 20 / Data C8 before you can declare as well as have at least a 3.2 GPA in the major prerequisite courses.
+No, you must earn at least a C in Math 53, Math 54, and Stat 20 / Data C8 before you can declare as well as have at least a 2.0 GPA in the major prerequisite courses.
 Please see an advisor about your options to declare the major.